lijie27/SmartCanteenSystem/README.md

-##How to setup Firebase food order app
+##How to setup Smart Canteen System

 ###System requirements
  `npm` version from 5.7.1 and `node` from 8.10.0